 Loosening of Teeth

 Your teeth will loosen slightly as they are finding their new “groove”, and it is OK!

 Loose Wire or Band

-If a wire or band comes loose, don’t be alarmed!
-This can happen from time to time.
-If a wire is sticking out and feels irritating, use a blunt tool (like the eraser end of a pencil) and very gently and carefully try to push the wire back under the archwire.
-Your goal should be to simply move it out of the way and reduce soreness until your next appointment.
-If you continue to feel tenderness, place some wax or a piece of wet cotton on the wire to shield it and lessen the annoyance.
-Remember to call Valley Orthodontic Group ASAP to make an appointment to repair the problem.
+Don’t be alarmed if a wire or band comes loose.
+This happens occasionally.
+If a wire sticks out and is irritating, use a blunt instrument (eraser end of a pencil) and carefully, gently push the irritating wire back under the archwire.
+Simply get it out of the way.
+If irritation to the lips or mouth continues, place wax or wet cotton on the wire to reduce the annoyance.
+Call our office as soon as possible for an appointment to check and repair the problem.

 Rubber Band Wear

 Rubber bands are typically worn at the end of one’s orthodontic treatment to properly mesh the teeth.
 In order to work, the bands need to be worn FULL TIME.
 Teeth can almost always be made straight by braces, but the level of quality of the finished product almost always has to do with the proper use of rubber bands.

 It is important to let us know if you are involved in any sports.
 We will provide you with a custom protective mouth-guard to wear while playing contact sports.